Antvirf/posture-detection/README.md

 # posture-detection
 # Antti's notes
 Have had the idea to do this for a long time, and found a good start from dcstang's repo based on openCV.
-Their code implemented facial recognition based on the webcam, and the 'first pass' built directly on top of that.
-The 'second pass' saw a change of apprach/library to Mediapipe, which allows more precise tracking of body parts for future developments.
+Since that initial fork, I have changed the approach from haarcascade (detecting a face) to Mediapipe (detecting body landmarks) and implemented an ML model to classify the detected pose as either straight/slouching with the appropriate alerts in case of the latter.

 # Installation/usage
 As a basic pre-requisite, run this on a recent macOS.
 It would be best to have [anaconda/conda](https://docs.anaconda.com/anaconda/install/mac-os/) installed for package management.